Locked disc being unlocked by a key

 Step 2 – Manipulate the users you need

-NOTE: The following NET commands still work for Windows 11 but for Windows 11 you will need to boot into “Safe Mode with Networking” to use them!
+NOTE: The following NET commands will work for Windows 11, but for Windows 11 you will need to boot into “Safe Mode with Networking” to use them!
 Thanks Andrew for the tip!

 When the Windows logon screen is available, click the Ease of Access icon at the bottom-left corner of the screen.
 An ADMINISTRATOR Command Prompt will open.
 There are several commands you might need to use below.
 In them replace “myuser” with the actual username.
 Replace “newpassword” with your desired password.